 Only those impacted sections of the rules are included in the draft rules.
 Proposed changes occur in limited areas of the rules, with new text appearing as red bold text and deleted text shown as strikethrough.
-Consistent with Board practice, items highlighted in yellow have been added since the request for rulemaking in June.

-The Radiation Program requests that the Board adopt the rules as proposed.
+The Radiation Program requests that the Board of Health set a rulemaking hearing for August 19, 2020 for the proposed changes to these rules.